phaupt/atclient/README.md

 In productive deployments, a watchdog may be used to automatically reboot the device if expected activity stops.
 During local testing, this can interfere with manual work by triggering unexpected reboots.

+During manual tests and debugging, stopping the Linux watchdog service is often intentional to avoid unwanted reboot loops.

 Before doing manual tests, check and optionally stop the watchdog:

 ```bash